Raku/problem-solving/PATH-TO-RAKU.md

 running for 19+ years will take time, a lot of effort and a lot of cooperation.
 It will affect people in foreseen and unforeseen ways.

-The "Velvet Divorce" could serve as a model on how to treat this.

 ## Language changes

 The `.perl` method should be deprecated in 6.e, and removed in 6.f/g.
 It